c-cube/ocaml-containers/README.md

 Documentation [here](http://cedeela.fr/~simon/software/containers).

-- `CCHeap`, a purely functional heap structure.
+- `CCHeap`, a purely functional heap structure
 - `CCVector`, a growable array (pure OCaml, no C) with mutability annotations
 - `CCList`, functions on lists, including tail-recursive implementations of `map` and `append` and many other things
 - `CCArray`, utilities on arrays and slices